Publications

 7. Heras, J., and Aguilar, A. (2019) Comparative transcriptomics reveals patterns of adaptive evolution associated with depth and age within marine rockfishes (Sebastes).
 Journal of Heredity.
 110(3):340-350.

-6. German, D.P., Foti, D.M., Heras, J., Amerkhanian, H., Lockwood, B.L.
+6. German, D.P., Foti, D.M., Heras, J., Amerkhanian, H., and Lockwood, B.L.
 (2016) Elevated gene copy number does not always explain elevated amylase activities in fishes.
 Physiological and Biochemical Zoology.
 89:277-293.

-5. Regan, M.D., Turko, A., Heras, J., Andersen, M.K., Lefevre, S., Wang, T., Bayley, M., Brauner, C., Huong, D.T.T., Phuong, N.T., Nilsson, G.E.
+5. Regan, M.D., Turko, A., Heras, J., Andersen, M.K., Lefevre, S., Wang, T., Bayley, M., Brauner, C., Huong, D.T.T., Phuong, N.T., and Nilsson, G.E.
 (2016) Ambient CO2, fish behaviour and altered GABAergic neurotransmission: exploring the mechanism of CO2-altered behaviour by taking a hypercapnia dweller down to low CO2 levels.
 Journal of Experimental Biology.
 219:109-118.

 4. Heras, J., McClintock, K., Sunagawa, S., and Aguilar, A. (2015) Gonadal transcriptomics elucidate patterns of adaptive evolution within marine rockfishes (Sebastes).
 BMC Genomics.
 16:656.